 8:15amRegistration and networking

-9:10amOpening keynote: Is the global economy at a turning point?
+9:10amOpening keynote: Is the economy at a turning point?

-Poul Thomson, Director, European Department, International Monetary Fund
+Poul Thomsen, Director, European Department, International Monetary Fund

 9:40amView from the top: Expectation vs reality in the Trump and Brexit eras

-The game-changing political developments of 2016 mean that all bets are off in the outlook for yield for the year ahead.
+The game-changing political developments of the past year mean that all bets are off in the outlook for yield for the next 12 months.
 The investment landscape is shifting as markets adjust to President Trump’s policies, rising interest rates, ongoing Brexit negotiations and changing political dynamics in Europe.
-Looking beyond the Trump Bump how will developments in the US spill-over into the Eurozone and other economies?
+Looking beyond the Trump Bump how are developments in the US spilling over into the Eurozone and other economies?
 How can investors respond to this new world where political risk dominates?
 Can asset values be predicted in this environment?
 How should institutions adapt their risk profile, and investment strategies to profit from this unprecedented period?

 Michelle McGregor Smith, Chief Executive Officer, British Airways Pension Investment Management Limited

 Peter Pereira Gray, Managing Partner and Chief Executive Officer, Investment Division, The Wellcome Trust